Frequently Asked Questions

 What is the treatment of Vitiligo?

-Treatment of Vitiligo depends on the age of patients, size of the patches, any other Comorbidities
+The age of the patient, the size of the patches, and any other factors affect how Vitiligo is treated.
+Comorbidities

 What is Leukoderma?